zhitaryksergey/kleiner-pfiffikus/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 10.8.4 (2021-11-02) =
+* Fixed an issue with Skroutz feeds where product sizes that are out of stock are now removed from the size field

+= 10.8.3 (2021-11-01) =
+* Solved a PHP notice upon activation of plugin

+= 10.8.2 (2021-10-30) =
+* Solved a PHP notice upon activation of plugin

+= 10.8.1 (2021-10-26) =
+* Added the "is not empty" operator for filters and rules

+= 10.8.0 (2021-10-25) =
+* When the product variable is not an object the retrieval of the stock status broke processing of the feed.
+Build in a check to prevent this from happening.

+= 10.7.9 (2021-10-24) =
+* Tested for compatibility with WooCommerce 5.8

 = 10.7.8 (2021-10-18) =
 * Reviews that have no rating or have deeplinks in the review text are now being removed fromn review feeds automatically as they are not allowed by Google